 Stout regularly researches significant trust & estate tax and valuation-related cases and provides expert analyses.
 We examine the background behind a case as well as the court’s proceedings leading up to a decision.

-We routinely work on high-stakes cases in federal and state jurisdictions and have been retained by top U.S. law firms and attorneys, with more than 1,400 expert appearances collectively across 47 states.
+Our professionals regularly work on high-stakes cases in federal and state jurisdictions and have been retained by top U.S. law firms and attorneys, with more than 1,600 expert appearances collectively across 47 states.
 Additionally, we work directly with government agencies, including the Department of Justice, the Department of Labor, the Internal Revenue Service, and the Securities and Exchange Commission, to resolve our clients' issues.
 We utilize our extensive experience both inside and outside of the courtroom to analyze recent cases so others can make informed decisions.
-We have reviewed many Delaware Chancery Court matters, as well as cases involving bankruptcy, tax, intellectual property, and valuation disputes.

 The court found that while the sale process was not perfect, the facts of this case, when viewed as a whole, compared favorably with the facts in other recent Court of Chancery cases